 B. This procedure does not apply to the following:

 - Federal Family Education Rights and Privacy Act of 1974 (FERPA).
-Complaints regarding access to student records or inaccurate, misleading, inappropriate records otherwise maintained in violation of student rights to privacy should be directed to the Registrar’s Office.
+Complaints regarding access to student records or inaccurate, misleading, inappropriate records otherwise maintained in violation of student rights to privacy should be directed to the Director of Assessment and Educational Effectiveness.

 - Grade Appeals.
 Students with complaints regarding grades in courses of instruction based on the application of non-academic criteria should refer to the College catalog section on Student/Faculty Conflict Resolution and Grade Appeals.

 - Student Code of Conduct.
-Complaints regarding students or student organizations that have allegedly violated campus policy and/or professional codes of should be directed to the Office of Academic Affairs.
+Complaints regarding students or student organizations that have allegedly violated campus policy and/or professional codes of should be directed to the Vice President of Academic Affairs in the Office of Academic Affairs.

 A. Complaint Resolution Officer (CRO): The College’s Executive Vice President is designated to receive and assign complaints brought under this procedure to an investigative officer.
 The College’s Academic Counselor may be asked to assist in any mediation or resolution efforts.